Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Introduction

-Followed by the aforementioned advantages, one of the most considerable drawbacks of soft robots is the challenge of modeling and control.
+Followed by the aforementioned advantages and applications, the most considerable drawback of soft robots is the challenge of modeling and control.
 Deformable materials lead to the nonlinear and delayed responses of soft robots.
 Moreover, infinite DOFs make it complicated to build accurate models for soft robots.
-The physical properties of one specific soft robot will also vary due to the aging of soft materials.
+The physical properties of soft robots will also vary due to the aging of soft materials.
 Owing to the above characteristics, the modeling of soft robots is more complex than that of their rigid counterparts, which also leads to challenging control tasks\cite{20KC, 22JW}.
-Therefore, modeling, control, and the corresponding data models play essential roles in soft robot research.
+Therefore, modeling and control play essential roles in soft robot research.

-For soft robots, some modeling and control data models are in pairs.
-For example, the inverse Jacobian matrix can be applied to control with the help of the Jacobian matrix\cite{18ML}.
-Also, some models can be applied individually.
-The Neural Network (NN) is only employed for forward modeling in \cite{16TT}, and the control strategy utilizing Reinforcement Learning (RL) does not require modeling \cite{23KI}.
-Due to the modeling and control difficulty of soft robots, various data models are leveraged, such as the Jacobian model which achieves high control frequency, Gaussian Mixture Model (GMM) which involves both modeling and control in a single model and NN which shows good performance on nonlinear approximation.